andysalerno/llm-at-home/README.md

 ## infer

-This is a proxy for text-generation-inference, but adds some useful things on top:
+This is a proxy for LLM inference services, such as VLLM, text-generation-inference (or any OpenAI API compatible service), but adds some useful things on top:

 * A function calling convention (trivial but working)
 * Template-based infilling, inspired by Guidance (much more trivial than Guidance but very useful)